Owono2001/Updates_FYP/README.md

 ---

+## 🎯 Aim and Objectives

+### Aim:
+The aim of this project is to develop a mobile application that assists individuals with speech disorders such as stuttering.

+### Objectives:
+1. To develop AI-powered algorithms for real-time speech analysis.
+2. To design the user interface and experience of the mobile application.
+3. To integrate AI and machine learning for speech analysis.
+4. To evaluate the effectiveness and usability of the application through user testing and feedback.

+---

 ## 🎯 **Core Features**

 * 🧠 **Real-time AI Stutter Detection:** Utilizes a custom-trained Audio Spectrogram Transformer (AST) model to classify speech into four distinct categories (`Block`, `Prolongation`, `Interjection`, `Fluent`) from a live audio stream.